 Up (Warner Bros.
 ‘98) Rating: B

 R.E.M. had always promised to break up if any members left the band, but when Bill Berry amicably parted ways with the band they decided to continue on without him as a trio.
 Up was R.E.M.’s first album minus Berry and also longtime producer Scott Litt, who was replaced by Pat McCarthy.
 The band’s unique solution in replacing the dear departed Berry was to make the album a largely drum-less affair.
 Also, Mike Mills actually plays guitar and keyboards (which are the albums dominant instrument) more often than his typical bass duties, which are more often than not played by lead guitarist Peter Buck.
 Alas, like the previous album only more so this one is way too long at 14 songs and 64 minutes, especially since few of the individual songs are memorable.
 Rather, Up sees R.E.M. attempting to create a consistently lovely overall mood rather than concentrating on individual songs, the best of which are “Suspicion,” a nice Air-y ballad, “At My Most Beautiful” which is R.E.M. at their most beautiful (and of course mention must be made of the song’s charming “doo doo” backing vocals), “Daysleeper,” an emotional, memorable big ballad, and "Falls To Climb" another lovely keyboard-based ballad with one of Stipe’s most heartfelt and dramatic vocals on the album.
-On the flip side of that coin, "Lotus" received some airplay and was a rare song here that could even be remotely described as "rocking," but personally I find Stipe's overly affected vocals on this track annoying.
-Elsewhere, there are other good songs (“Sad Professor” and “Walk Unafraid,” for example), some of which are decided “growers,” but there are also a fair amount of songs that seem interchangeable or which drift pleasantly by but I can’t remember a single thing about them afterwards.
-Don't get me wrong, these dreamy, at times almost ambient mood pieces make Up a good, relaxing album to go to sleep to, but the majority of this album is comprised of background music, and as such it can get pretty boring if you give the album your undivided attention.
-Also, Stipe generally uses a somber, sleepy tone that is too often bereft of emotion, though the band remains resourceful musically, using Buck’s collection of old-fashioned rhythm machines and analog synthesizers to litter unusual electronic effects throughout the album’s 14 atmospheric songs (remember, "electronica" was all the rage in 1998, and “Hope” is an enjoyable groovy genre experiment in that idiom).
-All in all, the album proved that, artistically speaking (it was another commercial disappointment), R.E.M. remained a creative force to be reckoned with, with or without Bill Berry, but it nevertheless contains few songs that I'd deem essential (only "At My Most Beautiful" and "Daysleeper" would get that designation from me), and it's fairly disposable when one considers the many better R.E.M. albums available.
+On the flip side of that coin, "Lotus" received some airplay and was a rare song here that could even remotely be described as "rocking," but personally I find Stipe's overly affected vocals on this track annoying.
+Elsewhere, there are other good songs (“Sad Professor” and “Walk Unafraid,” for example), some of which are decided “growers,” but there's also a fair amount of songs that seem interchangeable or which drift pleasantly by but I can’t remember a single thing about them afterwards.
+Don't get me wrong, these dreamy, at times almost ambient mood pieces make Up a good, relaxing album to go to sleep to, but the majority of this album is comprised of background music, and as such it can get pretty boring if you're giving the album your undivided attention.
+Also, Stipe generally uses a somber, sleepy tone that's too often bereft of emotion, though the band remains resourceful musically, using Buck’s collection of old-fashioned rhythm machines and analog synthesizers to litter unusual electronic effects throughout the album’s 14 atmospheric songs (remember, "electronica" was all the rage in 1998, and “Hope” is an enjoyable groovy genre experiment in that idiom).
+All in all, the album proved that, artistically speaking (it was another commercial disappointment), R.E.M. remained a creative force to be reckoned with, with or without Bill Berry, but it nevertheless contains few songs that I'd deem essential (probably only "At My Most Beautiful" and "Daysleeper"), and it's fairly disposable when one considers the many better R.E.M. albums available.

 Reveal (Warner Bros. ’01) Rating: B

-Continuing in the mellow, understated style of Up, only even more mellow and one-demensional, Reveal is of a similar (perhaps slightly lesser) quality, though it’s thankfully shorter at 54 minutes, which you’ll know is a good thing if you read the previous two reviews (and even then this album is still too long).
+Continuing in the mellow, understated style of Up, only even more mellow and one-dimensional, Reveal is of a similar (perhaps slightly lesser) quality, though it’s thankfully shorter at 54 minutes, which you’ll know is a good thing if you read the previous two reviews (and even then this album is still too long).
 “The Lifting” immediately sets the album’s lush, summery tone, and “I’ve Been High” contains a moving vocal from Stipe, even if musically this electro-ballad is about as bland as a Phil Collins ballad.
 The melodic, dreamy next track “All the Way to Reno (You’re Gonna be a Star)" is the album’s catchiest and best song along with “Imitation Of Life,” one of the rare songs here that actually ups the tempo and the energy level.
 Most of the rest of the strings and synthesizer-laden songs here kinda come and go, though the majority of them are perfectly pleasant while they’re sticking around, even if it’s hard to get overly excited about any of them.
 Still, given the band’s extensive back catalogue I’d argue that it’s all gravy at this point, so if they want to play mellow “old people music” and dabble with their various electronic toys while delivering approximately four or five memorable songs plus pleasant fluff per album, well, haven’t they earned that right 20 years into their absurdly productive career?
 Anyway, the best of the rest are probably the gently melodic “Beat A Drum” and “I’ll Take The Rain,” a beautifully evocative ballad that starts simply but eventually builds into something of an epic.
 Other songs such as "The Lifting," “She Just Wants To Be,” and “Chorus And The Ring” have grown on me as well, but again it is the albums relaxed, soothing ambiance that one remembers rather than individual songs, too many of which are nondescript or boring for me to give this album any more than a moderate recommendation.
 The album’s overly glossy production (again overseen by McCarthy) doesn’t do them any favors, either, but on the plus side the band’s songwriting remains strong for a bunch of old geezers, and Reveal is an effective "mood album" provided that you're in the proper mood for it (think lazy Sunday mornings rather than Friday or Saturday nights).

 Around The Sun (Warner Bros. ’04) Rating: C

 After another should've-been-better "best of" compilation, In Time: The Best of R.E.M.
 1988-2003, R.E.M. officially slid into easy listening irrelevance on the weak Around The Sun.
 Simply put, most of these sleep inducing songs are horribly nondescript and lack any kind of sonic punch, though the first single, “Leaving New York” (an affecting ballad with an excellent Stipe vocal), “I Wanted To Be Wrong” (another ballad, surprise surprise), and maybe one or two others are at least above average.
 In all honesty, I’m too bored with this album to attentively listen to it again to try to point out interesting details about individual songs.
 On the whole, most of these songs are musically built around acoustic guitars and bright synthesizers, with the occasional overdone synthetic drums (which serve only to irritate) and electric guitar (along with Mike Mills’ bass, of course).
 I just don’t get the feeling that this album needed to be made, and though effort is occasionally apparent in a song such as “High Speed Train,” the album lacks the attention to detail and cool noises in the background that at least made Up mildly interesting.
 The album’s absolute nadir is ”The Outsiders,” which features a guest rap (what, KRS-One almost ruining “Radio Song” wasn’t enough?) from Q-Tip as the band tries to stay hip.
 Instead, they come across as desperate and maybe even a little pathetic, which is no way for one of the best bands of the past 20 years to be.
-Here’s hoping that R.E.M. either regroup and stage a surprising comeback or that they toss in the towel and regain a little bit of lost dignity, albeit an album too late.
+Here’s hoping that R.E.M. either regroup and stage a surprising late career comeback or that they toss in the towel and regain a little bit of lost dignity, albeit an album too late.

 Accelerate (Warner Bros. ’08) Rating: B+